Dr Peter Veenker (Chair)

 Mr Ewan Waller

-Mr Waller was previously the Chief Fire Officer for Victorian public land management fire agencies, with past forestry and fire related roles.
+Mr Waller is a farmer in the East Gippsland region.
+He was previously the Chief Fire Officer for Victorian public land management fire agencies, with past forestry and fire related roles.
 Mr Waller has a Masters degree in Rural and Regional Planning.

 Ms Glenys Watts

 Ms Glenys Watts is a Gunaikurnai woman.
 She is a member of GLaWAC, Ngwala Willumbong and Willum Warrain Aboriginal associations and a member of the Minister for Local Government and Minister for Aboriginal Affairs Working Party.
 She is employed as the Team Leader of Aboriginal Support & Development with the Mornington Peninsula Shire.